 Customers will thereafter remain on the reassigned public lighting tariff.

-A tariff reassignment request may be made:
+A tariff reassignment request may be made by a customer:

 - a) through the customer's retailer, in which case the retailer will notify TasNetworks; or - b) through TasNetworks, in which case TasNetworks will advise the customer's retailer.